n11chanch/n11chanch/README.md

 - 🏸 I really like playing badminton
 - 🧘‍♀️ Ex-olympiad programming enjoyer (maybe there are no exes 🤫)
-- 📔 I participate in olympiads in psychology, economics and english, and also go to conferences and scientific shifts on social sciences, so i am kind of a humanitarian
+- 📔 I participate in olympiads in psychology, economics and english, and also go to conferences and scientific shifts on social sciences, so i'm a humanitarian

 ### You can find me anywhere, just type in @niichanch